sparkster-me/Decentralized-Cloud/README.md

 The Master Node is made up of two projects in the repository.
 The first of these is the `MasterNode` projects that builds the `MasterNode.exe` executable, and the second one is the `MasterNodeLib` project that builds `MasterNodeLib.lib`.
 The tests for the Master Node and the executable project statically link against `MasterNodeLib.lib`.

-**Note**: In the current release, we have disallowed the ability to create transactions and execute code on the network.
-The Master Nodes will allow you to send code to the block chain once we complete testing this part of the network.

 #### Block Producer

 A Master Node is able to become a Block Producer by participating in a voting process that selects 21 Master Nodes.
 This process is executed at a fixed interval inside an hour and is known as open voting.
 The interval starts at timestamp `tA` and extends through the remainder of the hour, `tB`; therefore, `tB` is the zeroth second of the current hour into which the interval extends.
 Once `[tA, tB]` elapses, a new set of 21 Master Nodes become the Master Nodes for the next hour.
 Voting proceeds as follows.
 - When voting opens, a Master Node will sign `tA`.
 Because the interval always starts at a fixed point, every Master Node is able to predict the next timestamp when voting will begin by using the formula `n + u - 60(60 - m)` where `n` is the current timestamp, `u` is the number of seconds until the next hour, and `m` is the number of minutes past the hour that represents `tA`.
+Once the timestamp is initialized using the given formula, a Master Node only has to fast-forward the timestamp by one hour to obtain the next valid timestamp.
 From this, it follows that every Master Node that casts a vote will sign the same `tA`, provided that the Master Node is being thruthful.
 - The Master Node will notify all other Master Nodes of its signature.
 In this manner, all Master Nodes will receive all signatures from all other Master Nodes.
 - The receiving Master Node will first take `tA`, the sending Master Node's signature and the sending Master Node's public key.
 Given this information, it will verify the sending node's signature and make sure that the sending node signed the agreed upon timestamp.
 - Next, the receiving Master Node will compute a number based on the sending node's signature.
 This number is the sum of the ASCII values of the characters in the sending nodes signature.